Best Herbal Teas For Congestion That Help Ease Symptoms

-You know you have flu coming when you experience pain in the back of your throat especially when you try to swallow.
-This makes us think ‘what do we eat with the flu coming on that is comforting?’
+You know you have flu coming when you experience pain in the back of your throat, feel tired and groggy.

 In ancient Ayurveda, spices and herbs have played a very important role as a natural remedy for cold, flu and other health ailments!